-The Statutory Instrument, The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008, provides a power for a land charge of up to £10,000 for grant values between £5,000 and £15,000.
-At Broadland District Council Land Charges have been applied on all appropriate owner occupier properties where a DFG exceeds £5,000, which will become due if the property is sold or otherwise disposed of within 10 years of completion of adaptation works.
+The Statutory Instrument, The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008, provides a power for a land charge of up to $\pounds10,000$ for grant values between $\pounds5,000$ and $\pounds15,000$ .
+Previously at South Norfolk Council its use has been limited.
+Land Charges will now be used on all owner occupier properties using procedures detailed in the above statutory instrument.
 This is accepted legal practice in relation to mandatory DFG's.